rah-0/margo/README.md

 2. For each table, it generates a Go file with:
    - A struct representing the table
    - Constants for field names
-   - Type-safe CRUD functions
+   - Type-safe CRUD and some pre-defined general functions
    - Prepared statement caching
-3. The generated code uses standard `database/sql` operations without reflection
+3. The generated code uses standard `database/sql` operations

 ## Generated Code